twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTINSTALLWIZARDFORM** – Installs the font and use it in other applications.
 * **TFONTLOGFORM** – Displays the log for any font (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows all the glyphs in any font.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables in the font.
-If East Asian language is used as non-Unicode language: in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII counterparts, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth versions, e.g. ¬ and £ or other symbols, e.g. « by &lt;&lt;.
+If Chinese, Japanese or Korean is used as non-Unicode language, in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII counterparts, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth versions, e.g. ¬ and £ or other symbols, e.g. « by &lt;&lt;.
-* **TFONTSETTINGSFORM** – Contains a lot of things like basic or legal naming fields, basic metric settings, Unicode range and character encoding settings and more.
+* **TFONTSETTINGSFORM** – Contains tabs for basic or legal naming fields, basic metric settings, Unicode range and character encoding settings and more.
-* **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables included as separate tab in `TFONTSETTINGSFORM` in version 7.0 & above).
+* **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables is a separate tab in `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TFONTTESTFORM** – Test desktop fonts (not web fonts).
 The text in `mmFontTest` and `Memo1` is the program name, uppercase (the last six letters continue on a new line), lowercase and numbers.
 * **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors on any glyph to the font.
 * **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Shows an interface for viewing and setting options in `TOPENTYPEDESIGNERFORM`.